micheleangioni/sls-node-ts/readme.md

 ## Running the Application

-To run the application locally, just run `sls offline start --port 8080`.
+To run the application locally, just run `npm run offline`.

 ## Env variables